knightedcodemonkey/duel/README.md

 ## Gotchas

 These are definitely edge cases, and would only really come up if your project mixes file extensions.
 For example, if you have `.ts` files combined with `.mts`, and/or `.cts`.
-For most project, things should just work as expected.
+For most projects, things should just work as expected.

 As far as I can tell, `duel` is one (if not the only) way to get a correct dual package build using `tsc` while only using a single package.json file and tsconfig.json file _and_ preserving module system by file extension.
 The MicroSoft backed TypeScript team [keep](https://github.com/microsoft/TypeScript/issues/54593) [talking](https://github.com/microsoft/TypeScript/pull/54546) about dual build support, but their philosophy is mainly one of self perseverance, rather than collaboration.